I. EXECUTIVE SUMMARY

 5. This submission highlights the ongoing systematic actions and omissions by Turkish authorities against the so-called members of the Gulen Group, framed as crimes against humanity.
 It demonstrates the violations of recommendations that even Türkiye has supported.

-6. In particular, the submission focuses on abductions and enforced disappearances and associated practice of torture and persecution suffered by Gülen Group members as a form of crimes against humanity and highlights the crimes’ systematic and widespread character as evidenced by various cases indicated below.
+6. In particular, the submission focuses on abductions and enforced disappearances and associated practice of torture and persecution suffered by Gülen Group members as a form of crimes against humanity and highlights the crimes’ systematic and widerspread character as evidenced by various cases indicated below.

 II.
 BACKGROUND AND FRAMEWORK